Soundproofing Secrets: Enhancing Peace and Quiet with a Drop Ceiling

 Reducing MEP system noise

 The easiest way to control noise is to ensure it doesn’t make it into the space in the first place.
-A great way to accomplish this with your MEP systems is to use sound damping paint, coatings, or wrap.
+A great way to accomplish this with your MEP systems is to use sound damping (AKA soundproofing paint), coatings, or wrap.
 By applying these products directly to your ductwork and pipes will prevent the vibrations that cause noise, and reduce the workload placed on your panels.
 Reinforcing these materials with acoustical panels in the ceiling will pretty much eliminate any sound they produce.

 Benefits of drop ceiling soundproofing